koenverburg/site-old/data/blog/set-up-a-multi-stage-docker-build-for-go.md

 Now that we have created a single binary, we can set that as our entrypoint when we run our docker image.

 To build our image, we will use `docker build . -t hello-world-golang1.16`, this will build the image.
 After the build has finished.
-We can run our image as a container using the command `docker run hello-world-golang1.16` to test of this works.
+We can run our image as a container using the command `docker run hello-world-golang1.16` to test if this works.
 And you should get an output like `Hello World!`.

 Let's also check what the size is of our image.
 Using the command, `docker images` we can see the size.